Error Estimate of Multiscale Finite Element Method for Periodic Media Revisited: Error Estimates for the Periodic Media

-To bound the right-hand side of~\eqref{eq:strang}, we start with a local multiplier estimate that control the L$^2-$norm of $(\na\chi)\psi$ for certain $\psi$. \begin{lemma} Let $\chi$ be defined in~\eqref{eq:corrector} and suppose that $D$ is a convex polyhedron.
+The main ingredients in proving Lemma~\ref{lema:app} and Lemma \ref{lema:consis} are the following local multiplier estimate, which controls the $L^2-$norm of $(\na\chi)\psi$ for certain $\psi$, and a local estimate of $\na u_1^\eps$; cf. Lemma~\ref{lemma:local1st}. \begin{lemma} Let $\chi$ be defined in~\eqref{eq:corrector} and suppose that $D$ is a convex polyhedron.
 For any $\psi\in W^{1,d}(D;\mb{R}^m)$, there exists $C$ independent of the size of $D$ such that

 If $\nm{\chi}{L^\infty}$ is bounded, then for any $\psi\in H^1(D;\mb{R}^m)$, there exists $C$ independent of the size of $D$ such that

 \end{lemma}

 The proof depends on the following multiplier estimates proved in~\cite[Lemma 3.2.8]{Shen:2018}: For any $\psi\in W^{1,d}(\Om;\mb{R}^m)$,